 The resilience of the residents surprises me the most.
 They go about reaching the goal of having their own place to call home, and if this means getting trained for a job, they go at it with gusto.
-I remember a resident who moved out of Calvary into her own apartment…although I was sad to see her go, I was also so happy to see her go at the same time!
+I remember a resident who moved out of Calvary into her own apartment – although I was sad to see her go, I was also so happy at the same time!

 What would you tell someone considering getting involved with Calvary?

-Do it as soon as you possibly can and don’t let your busy life be the excuse to get involved in Calvary.
+Do it as soon as you possibly can and don’t let your busy life be an excuse to not get involved with Calvary.